estuary/flow/site/docs/reference/Connectors/capture-connectors/gcs.md

 ---
 # Google Cloud Storage

-This connector captures data from an Google Cloud Storage (GCS) bucket.
+This connector captures data from a Google Cloud Storage (GCS) bucket.

 [`ghcr.io/estuary/source-gcs:dev`](https://ghcr.io/estuary/source-gcs:dev) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.